 - breathing the smoke from someone smoking in the person's workplace

 - breathing the smoke from someone smoking at your school (buildings, grounds, parking lots)

 - or breathing smoke in an indoor or outdoor public place

 For adults, secondhand smoke exposure is identified as someone smoking anywhere inside the person's home, workplace, in the same car, or near the person at any place besides the home, workplace, or car (i.e. "in the community").

 The Minnesota Youth Tobacco Survey is a survey of public school students and thus does not represent all young people, such as those in private schools, juvenile correctional facilities, and treatment centers, or teens who have dropped out of school.
 Teens who frequently miss school for any reason are under-represented.
 The survey is a fixed-choice self-report survey and provides no opportunity for youth to write more detailed responses in their own words.

 The Minnesota Adult Tobacco Survey is a telephone survey and therefore does not include adults who have no telephone.
 As with most surveys that rely on telephone interviewing, some subgroups, such as specific racial or ethnic minority communities, are likely to be under-represented.

-The Youth Tobacco Survey and Adult Tobacco Survey are not conducted annually in Minnesota.
-Currently, data for Minnesota are only available for the following years:
+The Minnesota Youth Tobacco Survey and Minnesota Adult Tobacco Survey are not conducted annually.
+Currently, data are only available for the following years: